 Speed: 30 ft., climb 30 ft.

 WIS: 12 (+1)

 All in all, the quaggoth is an extremely average creature.
 Their AC isn’t amazing, but they have a respectable amount of HP to make up for it.
 Honestly, even then 13 AC at CR 2 isn’t that bad.

 While their base speed of 30 ft. is completely average, the quaggoth does have a bonus of 30 ft. of climb speed.
 Different forms of movement can give you as the DM some new tools for creating interesting encounters so keep that in mind when you plan a quaggoth encounter!

 Their ability scores as a whole are honestly quite good.
-They have solid Strength and Constitution with an above-average Dexterity and Wisdom.
+They have solid Strength and Constitution with above-average Dexterity and Wisdom.
 All three of the primary saving throw abilities are at +1 or +3 which is good.
 Their dump stats are both Intelligence and Charisma which at least in regards to combat isn’t going to be terribly missed.

-With that being said, their low Charisma and Intelligence does allude to quaggoths being easily manipulated, so keep that in mind if your players get creative!
+With that being said, their low Charisma and Intelligence do allude to quaggoths being easily manipulated, so keep that in mind if your players get creative!
 It also explains how the drow can use them as tools without much effort besides keeping them fed and somewhat comfortable.

 Resistances, Immunities, Saves, and Skills

 Damage Immunities: poison

 Condition Immunities: poisoned